zammad/zammad-org/src/en/documentation/use/advanced-features.md

 In both places, you can apply bulk actions in different ways:

-- By using the side panel
+- By using the flyout
 - By using the drag & drop overlay

 To use bulk actions, first select the tickets you want to apply the changes to.
 Either select the tickets